MomokoXu/Project-Tournament-Database/README.md

         ```

 * swissPairings():
     * Given the existing set of registered players and the matches they have played, generates and returns a list of pairings according to the Swiss system.
 Each pairing is a tuple (id1, name1, id2, name2), giving the ID and name of the paired players.
-For instance, if there are eight registered players, this function should return four pairings.
-This function should use playerStandings to find the ranking of players
+For instance, if there are eight registered players, this function will return four pairings.
+This function uses playerStandings to find the ranking of players
     * Example:
         ```python
         >>> tournament.swissPairings()